ietf-wg-cellar/ebml-specification/specification.markdown

 - The end of the Parent Element with a known size has been reached.
 - The end of the EBML Document, either when reaching the end of the file or because a new EBML Header started.

 Consider an Unknown-Sized Element which EBML path is `\root\level1\level2\elt`.
-Here are some possible and impossible way to end this element:
+When reading a new Element ID, assuming the EBML Path of that new Element is valid, here are some possible and impossible ways that this new Element is ending `elt`:

-EBML Path of next element          | Status :----------------------------------|:----------------------------- `\root\level1\level2`              | Ends the Unknown-Sized Element, as it is a new Parent Element `\root\level1`                     | Ends the Unknown-Sized Element, as it is a new Parent Element
+EBML Path of new element           | Status :----------------------------------|:----------------------------- `\root\level1\level2`              | Ends the Unknown-Sized Element, as it is a new Parent Element `\root\level1`                     | Ends the Unknown-Sized Element, as it is a new Parent Element